Weather-related cancellation: Transport

 In severe weather, airlines, rail service providers, bus operators, and other public transport may cancel or reduce services.
 Route impassability, airport closure, employees' safety, and public safety may result in such action.
 However, some modes of transport are more prone to severe weather than others, and different forms of bad weather have different impacts.

 In air travel, the decision is often based on the guidelines of the country's civil aviation authority, such as the Federal Aviation Administration (FAA) in the United States.

 Even when the service does operate, unplanned delays are possible, as operators take extra precautions or routes are congested.
 The level of service provided may be diminished due to a lower demand for service, fewer operators being available, or fewer passable routes.
 Yet sometimes demand for public transport may increase as more commuters choose not to drive their own vehicles.

 In particularly hot weather, rail vehicles may be delayed by the expansion of the steel tracks.

 Public transport may continue to operate on main arteries, though they may still experience delays.
 Buses that operate on secondary roads, especially those that are narrow or difficult to negotiate, may either be completely cancelled or diverted to a main road.

 Although bad weather generally has little effect on an underground subway system in a major metropolitan area, electricity outages and flooding may disrupt services.
 For example, on August 8, 2007, following a tornado in Brooklyn in New York City, the New York City Subway flooded, causing all trains to grind to a halt during rush hour.
 Increased demand may result from employers and schools clearing out in anticipation of a tropical cyclone, hurricane, or other severe weather system as people turn to the subway when other modes of transport are threatened.
 In some cases, including Hurricane Sandy in 2012, transit services may be totally suspended for the storm's duration.

+Tourism

+Tourism is particularly sensitive to weather-related disruptions, especially in destinations that rely heavily on outdoor or nature-based activities.
+Adverse weather or inclement weather conditions, such as heavy rain, storms, heatwaves, or poor visibility, can lead to the cancellation or rescheduling of tours, activities, and even entire holidays.
+While such cancellations are often framed as safety precautions, they also reflect the broader vulnerability of the tourism sector to short-term weather variability.
+In many cases, weather disruptions do not lead to outright cancellations but rather modifications to planned activities.
+For instance, a snorkelling tour may be replaced with a cultural or educational experience, or a boat trip may be rescheduled to a calmer day.
+The capacity of businesses to adapt often depends on their size, location, and resource availability.
+In contrast to schools or workplaces, tourism-related cancellations are rarely standardized by national policies.
+Instead, decisions are often made at the operator level, and may depend on factors like forecast severity, tourist demographics, and type of activities offered.